Graduate Certificate Program

 The STEP program offers a 12-credit graduate certificate and four core graduate-level courses primarily targeted towards STEM-H students but open to all.
 The program also encompasses opportunities for the wider campus community (and beyond) through our annual spring seminar series, keynote lecture, and other activities.

 In order to be effective participants in policy processes, science, technology, engineering, mathematics, and healthcare (STEM-H) experts need to have an understanding of how policy is made, implemented, and evaluated.
-The STEP program introduces students, expert (or soon-to-be) in their scientic field, to fundamental principles of policy in practice, in all of their complexity, including tools for understanding policy processes.
+The STEP program introduces students, expert (or soon-to-be) in their scientific field, to fundamental principles of policy in practice, in all of their complexity, including tools for understanding policy processes.
 The program is organized around five key concepts: Policymaking process, values and ethics, collaborative engagement, communication, and integrating scientific and technical information into policy.

 STEP is a core initiative of the +Policy Network and is administered by the Graduate School and STEP Director, Todd Schenk (tschenk@vt.edu).